 2. Geo-targeting

-Like the name suggests, this type of audience personalisation relies on using location touch points to serve viewers with specific advertising.
+Like the name suggests, this type of audience personalization relies on using location touch points to serve viewers with specific advertising.
 The touch-point data could be as simple as using an IP address or using a GPS location.
 The beauty of geo-targeting is that it lets you drill down to a granular level with your viewer.

 3. Device targeting

-Knowing the device that your ad is being served to is a powerful and mostly under-utilised form of audience personalisation.
+Knowing the device that your ad is being served to is a powerful and mostly under-utilised form of audience personalization.
 Targeting by device enables advertisers to serve specific creatives to specific devices.
 For example, a telecom operator may target iphone users with the latest iphone in their ad creative.
 Or an ipad-specific game campaign is only ever shown on ipads.

 4. Demographics targeting

-5. Behavioural prospecting
+5. Behavioral prospecting

 6. Contextual targeting

 Contextual targeting is placing appropriate ads within the right contexts.
-Within display advertising there are two very popular ways to target contextually.
+Within display advertising, there are two very popular ways to target contextually.
 Directly selecting what creative your ads appear next to, or changing the content of ad creative, based on the content and keywords on a website.
-And targeting with your Demand Side Platform, DSP, programmatically to buy ad inventory that matches key words and sentences.
+And targeting with your Demand Side Platform, DSP, programmatically to buy ad inventory that matches keywords and sentences.

 7. Product targeting